 2.1 Sentiment Analysis: A Brief Overview

 Sentiment analysis, or opinion mining, involves discerning and quantifying sentiments, emotions, and opinions within textual data.
 Early work in the domain, such as that by Pang, Lee, and Vaithyanathan (2002), focused primarily on product reviews.
 Their seminal research illuminated the potential of using textual analysis to infer consumer sentiments.
-Since then, the application of sentiment analysis has expanded manifold, especially in the field of finance.
+Recently, the application of sentiment analysis has expanded manifold, especially in the field of finance.
 For example, Valle-Cruz et al. (2020) emphasized its significance as a forecasting tool for the stock market, with polarity being a widely adopted technique.
 Moreover, Kumar et al. (2021) highlighted the benefits of sentiment analysis in enhancing data accuracy in financial contexts.
 A study by Loughran and McDonald (2011) stressed the importance of crafting specialized dictionaries to mine financial texts, noting that traditional dictionaries often misclassify financial terms, leading to inaccurate sentiment classifications.

 2.2 News Sentiment and Stock Market Movements